If you’d rather not have surgery, there may be other things you can do to relieve your symptoms.

 Exercise regularly

-Your calf muscles help do the work of returning blood up your legs to your heart.
-Regular walking is a great way to make them stronger.
-Swimming and cycling are also recommended.
+Your calf muscles help return blood up your legs to your heart.
+Regular walking, swimming and cycling are recommended.

 Avoid standing or sitting for long periods